India's foreign minister out of G-7 meeting over COVID risk - WTMJ

 The U.K., which holds the G-7 presidency this year, is due to host the group’s leaders at a summit in Cornwall, southwest England, in June.

-“I think it’s very important to try to continue as much business as you can as a government,” he said.
+“I think it’s very important to try to continue as much business as you can as a government,” the prime minister said.

 Johnson said he would be holding “a Zoom exchange” with Jaishankar later.